akhilmaddi2004/ai-code-reviewer/README.md

    print(i)
  return None

-✅ Improved Code Output (Black Formatted): def calc(a, b):
+✅ Improved Code Output (Black Formatted) def calc(a, b):
     if a > 10:
         if b > 10: